Chardan Capital Markets lifts Evelo Biosciences Inc. [EVLO] price estimate. Who else is bullish?

 With $50 million in committed capital from Flagship, Metaphore has built a first-in-class bioplatform during the past two years.

+The results of the trading session contributed to over 158413369 shares changing hands.
+Over the past one week, the price volatility of Evelo Biosciences Inc. stands at 47.55% while the volatility over the past one month is 23.00%.

-Compared to the average trading volume of 4.07M shares, EVLO reached a trading volume of 18261979 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for EVLO stock reached $9.30 million, with 110.91 million shares outstanding and 106.41 million shares in the current float.
+Compared to the average trading volume of 4.52M shares, EVLO reached a trading volume of 158413369 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Evelo Biosciences Inc. [EVLO]?